LUZW1998/CMFDUEI/README.md

 ## Paper
 Please cite this paper if you use this code:
-An Effective Image Copy-Move Forgery Detection Using Entropy Information -- 2024 the 9th International Conference on Image, Vision and Computing (accepted)
+<br /> An Effective Image Copy-Move Forgery Detection Using Entropy Information -- 2024 the 9th International Conference on Image, Vision and Computing (accepted)

 ## Configuration Environment
-MATLAB 2018a
+1. MATLAB 2018a
-This code defaults that you have configured VL_FEAT 0.9.21
+2. This code defaults that you have configured VL_FEAT 0.9.21